 I’ve been receiving a steady stream of messages asking for tips to handle the transition to GDPR.

-GDPR isn’t really a ‘one-size fits all’.
-We all collect and handle data in different ways.
+GDPR isn’t really a ‘one-size fits all’ as we all collect and handle data in different ways.
 This means that we need to look at what we ourselves are doing to make sure we’re GDPR compliant within our practice.

 There is no shortage of guidance and information, but there is a lot to process and consider.

-It’s taken me several dedicated blocks of time to get my head around this myself.
-I’m also lucky to have some great people in my support team to help me.
+It’s taken me several dedicated blocks of time to get my head around this myself, yet I’m also lucky to have some great people in my support team to help me.

 The main thing to grasp about GDPR is that it brings with it a shift in mindset.